 No one has favorited this theater yet

-The Regal Cinema was built for the County Cinemas circuit.
+The Regal Cinema was built for the County Cinemas circuit who had been operating the adjacent Hippodrome Cinema (former Hippodrome Theatre).
 It opened on 21st December 1934 and was a splendid example of an Art Deco cinema of the period.

 It had a narrow entrance that was basically a corridor leading to the auditorium at the rear.
 There was a cafe located above the entrance foyer.
 Inside the auditorium seating was provided in stalls and balcony levels.
 It was equipped with a Conacher 4Manual/12Rank theatre organ which was designed and opened by Reginald Foort.